-How to start a Christian blog broken down in 10 steps you can do.
+How to start a Christian blog broken down into 10 steps you can do.
 Everything you need to know to get started on your blogging journey awaits you here.
 Welcome fellow writer!

 Beginning a Christian Blog